Tim Baldwin

 Overview

-Provides advice and representation to prisoners in respect of challenges to parole decisions and adjudications.
-Civil claims in respect of infringement of prisoner's rights an and discrimination claims.
-Mental health cases involving prisoners.
+Tim provides advice and representation to prisoners in respect of challenges to parole decisions and adjudications, civil claims in respect of infringement of prisoner’s rights and discrimination claims.
+Tim also has experience in mental health cases involving prisoners.
+Tim is the Consultant Editor of Prisons and Prisoners in the latest Halsbury’s Laws of England (5th Edition, 2024).

 Notable Cases